gittuf/gittuf/docs/gaps/README.md

 cases, the document must be merged into the repository with the status indicated in the document's metadata section.
-Note that a GAP must only be withdrawn or rejected on the basis of technical reasons (e.g., a better solution is proposed or a security issue is discovered a consequence of the proposal).
+Note that a GAP must only be withdrawn or rejected on the basis of technical reasons (e.g., a better solution is proposed or a security issue is discovered as a consequence of the proposal).
 The reasoning section of the GAP must capture these technical considerations.

 ### Implementing a GAP